SufiAzarquiel/p5/README.md

-# Welcome to p5.js
+# DinoClone

-You have downloaded the complete p5.js library ZIP file, yay!
+Clone of the chrome dino game!

 # Contents of the p5 folder